lferran/bdays/README.md

 # bdays

-simple app to keep track of friends & family birthdays
+Simple toy app to keep track of friends & family birthdays.

+- Sqlalchemy and postgresql for storage
+- Fast-api and uvicorn for rest-api serving
+- VueJS front-end

 ## Front-end